 As you’ve probably noticed by now, these little bloodsuckers are indeed evil masterminds.
 However, they do a bad job at covering their tracks.
 The clues that they tend to carelessly leave behind are easy to spot and are a positive indicator for bed bugs in the mattress.

 The more bed bugs eat, the bigger they get.
 When their protective armour gets tight, they shed it so they have more space to grow.
 The process is called moulting.
 Each insect will experience this process about 5 times in its lifetime in the way to maturity.

-If you have a full-on horror movie-worthy infestation going on, there will be hundreds if not thousands of skins abandoned by the bed bugs.
+If you have a severe bed bug infestation, there will be hundreds if not thousands of skins abandoned by the bed bugs.
 The moulted shell resembles the form of the bug but is lighter in colour and transparent.
 You can find different sized shells due to the different life stages the little buggers go through.

 If you spot scattered dark-brown spots on your bed sheets, you are looking at some bug poop.
 People tend to confuse the poop marks for blood stains but that is not the case.
 Yes, the bugs faecal matter highly resembles blood spots, but it’s actually a lot darker in colour.
 So if you find such marks, you probably have bed bugs in the mattress.

-If your nose detects a very strong and far from the pleasant musty odour that highly resembles the smell of an old wet towel, bed bugs are the ones to blame.
+If you smell a very strong and far from the pleasant musty odour that resembles the smell of an old wet towel, it is most probably caused by bed bugs.
 They release pheromones and the stink can become unbearable if the infestation is big.
 If your bedroom starts smelling like an icky locker room, we advise you to start looking around for unwanted house guests.

 The indicator of a bedbug infestation that you just can’t miss is the bite marks.
 However, the problem is that the bites can look like they’re caused by another insect like a mosquito or look like a rash.
 Some people won’t even react to a bedbug’s bite.
 On the other hand, doctors say that if you are repeatedly exposed to bedbug bites, symptoms will eventually show up.